contentsync/SketchContentSync/README.md

 Create a github issue or contact [support@contentsync.com](mailto:support@contentsync.com).

 ### Changelog

 #### 6.5.1
++ Bug Fix: Fixes Sketch UI would hang on key updates
++ Improvement: Only caches content key settings on overrides when content key on override is explicitly set.

+#### 6.5.1
 + Bug Fix: Refreshes sidebar after push to make sure panels are up to date